 Install the Digispark board for the Arduino IDE as described in http://digistump.com/wiki/digispark/tutorials/connecting

 I recommend to use as Digispark board URL in Arduino File/Preferences the new https://raw.githubusercontent.com/ArminJo/DigistumpArduino/master/package_digistump_index.json instead of http://digistump.com/package_digistump_index.json and install the Digistump AVR Boards version 1.6.8.

 Since we want to save power, the board clock is switched to 1 MHz in our setup() you may choose Digispark (1mhz - No USB) as board in the Tools menu.

 Compile and upload the program to the board

 In the Arduino IDE create a new sketch with File/New and name it e.g. "OpenWindowAlarm".
 Copy the code from OpenWindowAlarm.ino

 Download and extract the repository.
 Open the sketch with File -> Open... and select the "OpenWindowAlarm" folder.

 Compile and upload it.
 Keep in mind, that upload will not work if the speaker is connected.
 If everything works well, the built-in LED of the Digispark will blink 5 times (for the 5 minutes alarm delay) and then start flashing after 8 seconds with an interval of 24 seconds to signal each temperature reading.

 Step 3: Power Reduction

-We now have a module that uses 6/9.5 mA at 3,7/5 volt.
-With 2 AAA batteries (1000mAh) it will run for 7/4 days.
-But it is possible to reduce power consumption to 26 µA in 3 Steps.
+Our Digispark board uses 5mA at 3,0 volt.
+With 2 AAA batteries (1000mAh) it will run for 8 days.
+But it is possible to reduce power consumption down to 26 µA in 3 Steps.